stevenabrooks/stevenabrooks.github.io/source/_posts/2013-06-11-post-number-2.markdown

 For my seventh day, this assignment also felt overwhelming.
 Luckily for me (some would say), I have an hour long bus commute going home so it was a great opportunity to do some reading on hashes (which is how we were supposed to create this data).

-While this feels like a lot of information for me (or at least it did!), remembering the process became key (play on word).
+While this feels like a lot of information for me (or at least it did), remembering the process became key (play on word).
 I chose to begin by planning out everything and talking myself through what these hashes would visually look like.
 Eventually I was able to visualize these hashes as simple numbered lists:

 ![numbered list](http://3.bp.blogspot.com/-wk8cXlINClk/UTBiAHyIO0I/AAAAAAAAA3g/qu3POwCibd0/s1600/03-Finished+Multilevel+List.png)